-Dr. Stacy Goodwill sees many patients who have either damaged or lost teeth due to severe decay, gum disease, or facial trauma.
-For these patients, the doctor turns to dental crowns to restore the affected teeth.
+Dr. Goodwill & Dr. Majidian see many patients who have either damaged or lost teeth due to severe decay, gum disease, or facial trauma.
+For these patients, the doctors turn to dental crowns to restore the affected teeth.

 The last few decades have seen some incredible advancements in dental crown technology, including the development of porcelain crowns that are virtually indistinguishable from natural teeth.
 Now, the doctors are thrilled to bring our patients another advancement in the placement of dental crowns: CEREC® technology.
 Using this technology, the doctors can now design, create, and place your permanent dental crown in just one visit.